 The evidence on the net benefit of using MRI to screen women with silicone breast implants for possible silent ruptures did not permit conclusions about the impact on health outcomes; the scientific evidence was determined to be weak.

-The authors reported no difference in accuracy of detecting implant integrity between physical examination (PE) with or without mammography (76%) versus physical examination with or without mammography plus MRI (78%; p=0.77).
-The sensitivity and specificity of physical examination plus mammography were 58% (51–65%) and 78% (68–86%), respectively.
+The authors reported no difference in accuracy of detecting implant integrity between physical examination (PE) with or without mammography (76%) versus PE with or without mammography plus MRI (78%; p=0.77).
+The sensitivity and specificity of PE plus mammography were 58% (51% to 65%) and 78% (68% to 86%), respectively.
 (Note that in Table 4, which reports the diagnostic test characteristics, the table headings are “Examination + Mammography” or “Examination + Mammography + Magnetic Resonance Imaging.”
-The rest of the paper refers to examination with or without mammography.
+The rest of the article refers to examination with or without mammography.
 It is not clear whether the table reports on the subset of patients who underwent mammography or whether the headings contain an error.)
-Adding MRI altered the sensitivity and specificity to 89% (83–94%) and 30% (16–49%), respectively.
+Adding MRI altered the sensitivity and specificity to 89% (83% to 94%) and 30% (16% to 49%), respectively.
 In other words, the use of MRI increased the sensitivity and decreased the specificity.
-In this population, the positive predictive values (PPVs) and negative predictive values (NPVs) were similar for both strategies (PPV: 85% [79–91%] without MRI, 83% [76–89%] with MRI; NPV: 54% [47-62%] without MRI, 57% [34–77%] with MRI).
+In this population, the positive predictive (PPV) and negative predictive values (NPV) were similar for both strategies (PPV=85% [79% to 91%] without MRI, 83% [76% to 89%] with MRI; NPV=54% [47% to 62%] without MRI, 57% [34% to 77%] with MRI).
 Excluding the cases with gel bleeds, which are difficult to diagnose preoperatively, increased the sensitivity of both strategies (to 64% for physical examination plus mammography and to 94% if MRI is added also).

 Although the authors report correctly that adding preoperative MRI to PE with or without mammography does not increase the accuracy of detecting implant rupture or gel bleed in patients with capsular contracture, the sensitivities and specificities are quite different.
 The tradeoffs between higher sensitivity and higher specificity need to be considered within the specific clinical context.
 More importantly, the patient characteristics differed between those who received MRI and those who did not, and no multivariable analysis was performed to attempt to account for those differences.
 Consequently, the comparison between PE with or without mammography versus PE with or without mammography plus MRI could be affected by variables other than simply the incremental diagnostic value of MRI.
 These results should, therefore, be interpreted with caution.

-- Bondurant S, Ernster V, Herdman R, eds: Committee on the Safety of Silicone Breast Implants, Institute of Medicine (IOM).
-Safety of Silicone Breast Implants.
-Washington, DC: National Academy Press; 1999.
+- Bonderant S, Ernster V, Herdman R. Safety of Silicone Breast Implants.
+Washington, DC National Press: Committee on the Safety of Silicone Breast Implants, Institute of Medicine (IOM);1999.

 - Brown SL, Silverman BG, Berg WA.
 Rupture of silicone-gel breast implants: causes, sequelae, and diagnosis.
 Lancet 1997; 350(9090):1531-7.